Friday, December 30, 2022

 In you selecting item reviews to feature, consider the advantages of including some with swear words.
 In claims for your offerings, you might want to include a damn or, depending on the nature of your audience and item, give a fuck or two.

 Swear words’ effectiveness comes from challenging a taboo.
 The degree of challenge and the results depend on context.
 University of Auckland researchers analyzed reactions to a fictitious condom ad featuring a photo of a woman sucking a Dole banana.
-It turned out that shock was greater, but condom purchase intentions lower, among men shown that ad compared to reactions of men shown an ad with just the Dole banana.
+It turned out that shock was greater, and condom purchase intentions lower, among men shown that ad compared to reactions of men shown an ad with just the Dole banana.
 Yet with a less prominent brand, Nature’s Gem, it didn’t make a difference.
-The men demanded dignity from Dole.
+It appears the men demanded dignity from Dole.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.